 Nothing in this policy or the USGFC by-laws shall supersede the authority and responsibilities of institutional presidents provided by Board of Regents’ Policy.
 With respect to matters specific to their institutions, institution presidents remain the official medium of communication between their institutional faculties and the Chancellor.

-*Given the importance of the STEM disciplines, any institution that wishes to drop Area D below 10 hours must make a compelling intellectual case that its core proposal will not lead to students knowing less about the natural sciences, math, and technology.
-[An example of such a compelling case might be if the institution proposed to put 3 or more hours of math in Area B and 7 hours of natural science in Area D.]
+*At least 4 of the STEM credit hours must be in a lab science course.
+Given the importance of the STEM disciplines, any institution that wishes to drop STEM below 10 hours must make a compelling intellectual case that its core proposal will not lead to students knowing less about STEM.
+[An example of such a compelling case might be if the institution proposed to put 3 or more hours of math in the Institution area and 7 hours of natural science in the STEM area.]

 3.3.2 Academic Approval for Off-Campus Instructional Sites

 An “off-campus instructional site” is a site located geographically apart from the main campus at which an institution provides instruction and where students go to access support services.
 An off-campus instructional site is not independent of the institution’s main campus.